 EB5AGV's Workbench: Yaesu FT-847 restoration

 This page is devoted to the restoration of my Yaesu FT-847 transceiver.
-I hope you enjoy it!

 I got it from eBay some months ago... description was not too accurate and I ended up with a damaged rig (mostly physical damage) with some parts missing.
 Seller refunded part of the purchase price so final price was not bad and I had some cash to buy the needed spares :-)